Jim Brooks, Director

 - Apply for admission to the University of Oregon

-To be given priority consideration for the Federal Perkins Loan, Federal Work-Study Program, and Federal Supplemental Educational Opportunity Grant for all or part of any given academic year, the application information from the federal processor must be received by the Office of Student Financial Aid and Scholarships on or before March 1 prior to the academic year for which the student is applying.
+To be given priority consideration for the Federal Perkins Loan, Federal Work-Study Program, and Federal Supplemental Educational Opportunity Grant for all or part of any given academic year, a valid FAFSA must be received by the federal processor on or before March 1 prior to the academic year for which the student is applying.
 To meet this deadline, submit the FAFSA no later than February 15.
 If applicable, online applicants should mail the FAFSA signature page, obtained from the website, in early February.
 Using the electronic PIN for a signature is preferred.